Sloth Myths: 11 Things You Think You Know About Sloths

 Vegetarian?
 Vegan?
 Go folivorous!

-Sloth myth 5- Sloths are dirty, smelly, and disgusting
+Myth 5- Sloths are dirty, smelly, and disgusting

 Despite being loved by people all over the world, a lot of people that grow up in close proximity to sloths think that they are gross and dirty.
 Having fur that is covered in green algae and filled with hundreds of invertebrates definitely doesn’t look clean.
 However, some species of fungi living in the fur of sloths may hold the key to curing cancer in humans